nrwl/nx-workshop/docs/lab17/LAB.md

     ......
 ```

-4. Make a change in the store: `apps/store/src/app/app.component.ts`
+4. Make a change in the store: `apps/store/src/app/app.component.ts` (so that it will trigger our affected commands in CI)

 ```
 export class AppComponent {